 There are many applications where you would want to determine whether someone had an alcohol problem, or indeed prove they didn’t have a problem.

 – Child custody cases

 – Suspicions that a corporate / colleague has an alcohol problem

 Obviously, we need hair.
 Occasionally drug screening companies encounter someone who has shaved from head to toe, with not a single hair on their body, but that does raise suspicions.

 Can you tell whether someone is totally abstinent from alcohol?

 No, the Hair Alcohol Testing methods have not been developed for that purpose.

 What methods are available to me?

-EtG and FAEE testing are now two methods available for use, to detect consumption of alcohol over a longer period ranging from one month and up to six months.
+EtG (ethyl glucuronide) and EtPa (ethyl palmitate, one of the four (4) FAEEs which were historically tested and reported as Total FAEE in the past) testing are now two methods available for use, to detect consumption of alcohol over a longer period ranging from one month and up to six months.
 No other method can do this.

-“EtG” stands for ethyl glucuronide and “FAEE” stands for fatty acid ethyl esters.
+“EtG” stands for ethyl glucuronide and “EtPa” stands for ethyl palmitate.
 Both are direct and very specific alcohol markers, which are metabolites produced by the body when alcohol is consumed.
 These markers cannot originate from other pathological reasons.